-On this three-hour tour, we will visit Gaudi’s extraordinary masterpiece the Sagrada Família, and also take in the Hospital de Sant Pau, a nearby modernista complex that's also the largest Art Nouveau site in the world.
-Accompanied by a local history, this tour will help us gain a deeper understanding of Barcelona’s world-renowned and once controversial Art Nouveau architecture—or as its referred to in Catalonia, Modernisme.
+On this 3 hour private or small group Sagrada Família tour, we will visit Gaudi’s extraordinary masterpiece the Sagrada Família, and also take in the Hospital de Sant Pau, a nearby modernista complex that's also the largest Art Nouveau site in the world.
+Accompanied by a local expert, this tour will help us gain a deeper understanding of Barcelona’s world-renowned and once controversial Art Nouveau architecture—or as its referred to in Catalonia, Modernisme.

 A short ten-minute walk away is Antoni Gaudí's La Sagrada Família.
-Still incomplete today, more than ninety years after Gaudí's death, this building stands as one of the single most important works of architecture in Europe—a stunning example of Gaudí's genius (or madness) and the enduring power of his work and vision in Barcelona.
+Still incomplete today, more than ninety years after Gaudí's death, this building stands as one of the single most important works of architecture in Europe—a stunning example of Gaudí's genius (or madness), and the enduring power of his work and vision in Barcelona.
 After taking on the project in 1883, Gaudí worked on the Sagrada Família until his untimely death in 1926.
-Our exploration of the basilica will illustrate its symbolism, aesthetics, design, and how it connected with the Modernisme movement as a whole.
-By the end of our tour, we will emerge with a very tangible understanding of these two inspired works and recognize their importance in the history of modernist art and architecture, as well as their ongoing significance to the city.
+Our exploration of the basilica, and all of its wondrous interiors, will illustrate its symbolism, aesthetics, design, and how it connected with the Modernisme movement as a whole.
+By the end of our Sagrada Família tour, we will emerge with a tangible understanding of these two inspired works and recognize their importance in the history of modernist art and architecture, as well as their ongoing significance to the city.

-Does the walk include the interior of the Sagrada Família?
+Does the tour include the interior of the Sagrada Família?

 Yes.
 We will have an in-depth visit to both the interior and exterior of Gaudí's incredible masterpiece.Is this tour wheelchair accessible?